iamtash/iamtash.github.io/_posts/2019-05-11-i_cant_believe_i_built_a_real_program.markdown

 ```
 This magically sends your work to your repo that lives in GitHub -- Go!.
 If you’re a newbie like me, you get a thrill from refreshing the repo page and seeing the new code!

 The other major aggravator of the set-up headache was structuring and understanding all of the files with respect to their organization, purpose, and interaction.
-Obviously < bundle gem > did a lot of this for me, but I suspect only a programmer can get their program to actually work.
+Obviously < 'bundle gem' > did a lot of this for me, but I suspect only a programmer can get their program to actually work.
 The coding I have done thus far has familiarized me with the purpose of ./bin and ./lib; bin is responsible for running your program, and lib houses files that contain the meat of the program, in this case, a .rb file for each of my three classes.
 This was still true for the gem repo, with some slight additional complexities.

 Once I added tidbits of functional code to my files, sorting out how the files would require each other was *shockingly* frustrating.
 To be honest, I was able to understand exactly what needed to be done within the files *in theory* by adding <require_relative ‘path’> lines, but what tripped me up was the path syntax.
 The file tree created by bundle gem was more nested than I was used to, so as the newbie that I am, I had to think about how to notate accordingly.
 After more trial & error, I am pleased to report that I was able to get the engine running.